carpentries/instructor-training/episodes/15-carpentries.md

 ### Reporting a 'Mix and Match' Workshop

-If you do decide to self-organise a workshop of any length that does not fit the requirements of a lesson program but does draw from our officially recognised Data Carpentry, Library Carpentry, or Software Carpentry lessons, we would still like to know about it!
+If you do decide to self-organise a workshop of any length that does not fit the requirements of a lesson program but does draw from our officially recognised Data Carpentry, HPC Carpentry, Library Carpentry, or Software Carpentry lessons, we would still like to know about it!
 This helps us to better evaluate our impact, and also to understand what the community wants and needs from our materials.
-You can report your "mix-and-match" workshop to us
-(and take advantage of our pre- and post- assessment surveys!) by selecting "Register a self-organised workshop" on our [workshop request page][workshops-form].
+You can report your "mix-and-match" workshop to us (and take advantage of our pre- and post- assessment surveys!) by selecting "Register a self-organised workshop" on our [workshop request page][workshops-form].

 We also want to know when you teach a lesson from The Carpentries Incubator or The Carpentries Lab.
 To register a workshop teaching one of these community-owned lessons, please complete the form available on [The Carpentries Incubator homepage](https://carpentries-incubator.org/) or [The Carpentries Lab homepage](https://carpentries-lab.org/) respectively.